 Repeat the above steps with your six remaining circles until you have two ball halves.

 Taking the two ball halves, align the middle increased stitch on the open end of a circle with a seam on the opposing ball half.
 Sew together, leaving enough open to insert the filling.

-Then, wrapping the shaker egg in wadding until it’s the size you want and push it in.
+Then, wrap the shaker egg in wadding until it’s the size you want and push it in.
 This item is nice for younger children with less wadding making it softer and less likely to roll away.
 It also makes it much easier to grasp.
 For older children, you can make it firmer and the ball will roll if pushed.

-Finally sew the remaining open portion together with the wadding and shaker inside.
+Finally, sew the remaining open portion together with the wadding and shaker inside.
 Finish of and sew in your ends.